ghc-proposals/ghc-proposals/proposals/0000-delimited-continuation-primops.md

 Unlike the `IO` code, this has not one but *four* uses of `let`!
 CPS is the culprit: the calls to `g` and `h` are each passed a continuation, which must be a closure, and closures are allocated on the heap.
 This means that all computations in `Cont` end up traversing a long chain of heap-allocated closures, whether they ever actually capture the continuation or not.

 Note that this example is the best case scenario if `g` and `h` are not inlined.
-The STG above assumes they are still known calls strict in their arguments, and `>>=` is specialized and inlined.
+The STG above still assumes `>>=` is specialized and inlined and that its unfolding is simple.
 In practice, effect systems usually add even more overhead:

   * Real systems have to implement tagged delimited continuations, which requires extra bookkeeping.